Gellybean/Mathfinder-Bot/README.md

 - Modifiable presets for weapons, armor, and creature shapes
 - Spell reference with options for calculating DCs.
 - Basic inventory management with a large list of built-in items.
-- Tools for DMs, including the ability to evaluate character sheets, secrets rolls, initiative tracking
+- Tools for DMs, including the ability to evaluate character sheets, secret rolls, initiative tracking
 - Making your Pathfinder experience more convoluted than ever!